How to get cheap car insurance in California

-Depending on which city you live in, or whichever town in between, your monthly insurance costs can be affected by the place you call home.
-Factors include crime rates, climate, your commuting distance, and average costs of living in your area.
-The average cost for car insurance in California is $164 per month, compared to $130 in Colorado and $137 in Connecticut.
+Depending on the city you live in, or whichever town in between, your monthly insurance costs can be affected by the place you call home.
+Factors include crime rates, climate, your commuting distance and average costs of living in your area.
+The average cost for car insurance in California is $164 per month, compared with $130 in Colorado and $137 in Connecticut.

 8 tips for getting cheap car insurance in California

-Use anti-theft devices.
-The California Department of Justice reports more than 240,000 auto thefts in just 2006 alone.
+- Use anti-theft devices.
+The California Department of Justice reported more than 240,000 auto thefts in just 2006 alone.
 Some providers offer discounts for even passive devices, like steering wheel locks.

-Keep on top of your bills.
+- Keep on top of your bills.
 A growing number of providers check credit scores when determining your rates.
-California doesn’t — it’s against the law — but paying your annual premium up front could keep a few dollars in your pocket.
+It’s against the law in California, but paying your annual premium up front could keep a few dollars in your pocket.

-Bundle your policies.
-Group renter’s or home insurance under your car insurance umbrella to reduce what you pay across the board.
+- Bundle your policies.
+Group renter or home insurance under your car insurance umbrella to reduce what you pay across the board.